rakibcoding/imdb_nextJS/README.md

+# imdb_nextJS

 Open link with your browser to see the result.

 ## [Imdb](https://imdb-next-js.vercel.app/)